 Only 593 remained, including Menéndez.
 These were held for intelligence gathering and to encourage Argentina to end hostilities.
 The last prisoners were repatriated by 14 July.

 The first units to return from the Falklands were 2 and 3 Para, which left on 'Norland' and 'Europic' in June.
 They sailed to the island of Ascension, and then flew back to the UK.
 5th Infantry Brigade remained on garrison duties before they were relieved.

 The Scots Guards moved to Ajax Bay and guarded POWs, before moving on again to Port Howard on West Falkland, where they lived under canvas.
 They were the last of the Army units to leave the Falklands when they sailed on 'Norland' on 19 July for Ascension.

-Prior to the war, Mrs Thatcher had been one of the most unpopular prime ministers in history.
+Prior to the war, Mrs Thatcher's popularity had been at low ebb.
 But victory in the Falklands helped ensure a Conservative win in the 1983 General Election.